-Emily is an associate with Miller Barondess, LLP.
-She is a business litigator with experience representing clients in a variety of complex litigation matters in state and federal court, including entertainment, lender liability, bankruptcy, false advertising, and other business actions.
-Emily also has a strong labor and employment practice and has helped both private and public employers resolve lawsuits involving allegations of discrimination and harassment, wage and hour issues, and collective bargaining agreement disputes—whether via litigation, arbitration, private mediation, or pre-litigation negotiations.
+Emily Rodriguez-Sanchirico is an associate with Miller Barondess, LLP.
+She is a litigator with significant trial and appellate experience representing clients in a variety of high profile and complex matters in state and federal court, including entertainment, lender liability, false advertising, and other business disputes.
+Emily also has a strong labor and employment practice and has helped both private and public employers resolve lawsuits involving allegations of discrimination and harassment, retaliation, wage and hour issues, and collective bargaining agreement disputes—whether via litigation, arbitration, private mediation, or pre-litigation negotiations.

-- Represents a water treatment company in a Lanham Act false advertising lawsuit.
+- Represents company against its top competitor in a Lanham Act false advertising lawsuit.

 - Represented foreign company in U.S. grand jury investigation.

 - Represented foreign telecommunications company as buyer in managing due-diligence in the context of a contentious proposed acquisition.

 - Represents employer in retaliation case brought by a high-ranking employee.

 - Obtained a favorable settlement for former CEO of multibillion-dollar fund who was terminated after six months of service.

 - Obtained favorable settlement in a complex FLSA case with thousands of plaintiffs.

 - Provided pro bono representation to prisoners of conscience in Myanmar and Mauritania, including filing petitions with the United Nations Working Group on Arbitrary Detention.
 Petition resulted in release of prisoner in Mauritania and decision vacating his death sentence.